10git/py1101/README.md

 # How to install the library?

-Before everything else, you need to be sure that th SPI interface is enabled on your Raspberry.
+Before everything else, you need to be sure that the SPI interface is enabled on your Raspberry.

 Then, you install wiringpi (http://wiringpi.com).
 There is already a Python package for that:
 ```